-This dataset includes accidents in the City and County of Denver for the previous five calendar years plus the current year to date.
-The data is based on the National Incident Based Reporting System (NIBRS).
-The data is dynamic, which allows for additions, deletions and/or modifications at any time, resulting in more accurate information in the database.
+This dataset includes motor vehicle crashes reported to the Denver Police Department, that occurred within the City and County of Denver and during the previous five calendar years plus the current year to date.
+The data are dynamic, which allows for additions, deletions and/or modifications at any time, resulting in more accurate information in the database.
 Due to continuous data entry, the number of records in subsequent extractions are subject to change.
-Accident data is updated Monday through Friday.
+General variable descriptions can be found below within the downloadable file, Metadata.xml.
+For additional information, please review the Colorado Investigating Officer's Traffic Accident Reporting Manual, available online.

 The information provided here regarding public safety in Denver are offered as a courtesy by the City and County of Denver.
 By downloading this data, you acknowledge that you have read and understand the Disclaimer below and agree to be bound by it.
 Certain information is omitted, in accordance with legal requirements and as described more fully in this Disclaimer.